 - Job Rotation: Temporary assignments in adjacent functions (3-6 months)

-- Cross-Functional Projects: Team-based initiatives requiring diverse expertise
+- Cross-Functional Projects: Team initiatives requiring diverse expertise

 - Shadowing Programs: Structured observation of different roles (2-4 weeks)